Craps Proposition Bets

 Snake Eyes

-One of the wagers with the worst possible odds in craps is called Snake Eyes and it is a single-roll bet on 2.
-Players can make it before the come-out roll or after the point has been established.
-This bet wins only if a 2 is tossed in the next roll of the dice.
-The name of the wager comes from the resemblance of the two single dots on the pair of dice to eyes.
+Snake Eyes is one of the wagers with the worst odds in craps, and it is a single-roll bet on 2.
+Players can place it before the come-out roll or after the point has been established.
+This bet wins only if a 2 is rolled next.
+The name comes from the resemblance between the two single dots on the dice and a pair of eyes.

-Since there is only one possible combination for this outcome, namely each dice showing 1, the probability for winning is 1 to 36.
-This translates to odds of 35 to 1 against the bet and a house edge of 13.89%.
-The payout for a winning Snake Eyes wager is 30 to 1.
+Because there is only one possible combination for this total – each die showing 1 – the probability of winning is 1 in 36.
+This translates to odds of 35 to 1 against the player and a house edge of 13.89%.
+A winning Snake Eyes wager pays 30 to 1.

 Ace-Deuce

-This bet with a poker-inspired name is a single-roll bet on 3.
-It can be placed at any time during the game and it wins only if the next roll is a 3.
-Of course, players who make the Ace-Deuce bet lose on all other rolls.
-The payout is 15 to 1 but the odds against winning stand at 17 to 1.
-Unfortunately for players, this results in a house edge of 11.11%.
+This poker-inspired wager is a single-roll bet on 3.
+It can be placed at any time during the game, and it wins only if the next roll is a 3.
+Naturally, players lose on every other outcome.
+The payout is 15 to 1, but the true odds against winning are 17 to 1.
+This discrepancy results in a house edge of 11.11%.

 Any Seven

-Any Seven is a well-known betting option and is certainly the worst bet that can be made.
-It is an independent, single-roll bet that is resolved with the next roll of the dice.
-As mentioned above, there are six possible ways to roll a 7 – the combinations are 1-6, 6-1, 2-5, 5-2, 3-4, and 4-3.
-The odds against winning are then 30 to 6, which is equal to 5:1.
-This does not sound too bad.
+Any Seven is a well-known betting option and is widely regarded as the worst wager at the table.
+It is an independent, single-roll bet that is settled on the next toss of the dice.
+As noted above, there are six ways to roll a 7: 1-6, 6-1, 2-5, 5-2, 3-4, and 4-3.
+The odds against winning are therefore 30 to 6, or 5:1, which may not sound terrible.

 However, the payout for this bet is only 4:1.
-Although the potential reward seems similar to the risk calculated at 5:1, this could not be farther from the truth.
-After a long period of play, the difference between the two becomes obvious and players actually face a very high house edge of 16.67%.
-Mentioning the word “seven” is considered bad luck on the craps table, which is why many players prefer to call this bet the Big Red.
+Although the potential reward appears close to the 5:1 risk, the difference becomes obvious over time, and players face a steep house edge of 16.67%.
+Because uttering the word “seven” is considered bad luck at the craps table, many players refer to this wager as the Big Red.

 Yo

-Yo, also known as Eleven or Six-Five, is a proposition bet, which wins if the next roll shows an 11.
-Its name comes from Yo-leven, which is used instead of the word “eleven” in land-based casinos.
-The reason for introducing this strange rule was quite prosaic – to avoid confusion since “eleven” sounds too similar to the word “seven” in fast games and loud environments.
+Yo, also known as Eleven or Six-Five, is a proposition bet that wins if the next roll shows an 11.
+Its name comes from “Yo-leven,” a term used in land-based casinos to prevent confusion, because “eleven” sounds too similar to “seven” in fast-paced, noisy environments.

-This wager loses with every roll that does not show an 11 and pays 15 to 1 if the dice land on 5-6 or 6-5.
-The house edge is very high at 11.11% which suggests that players are expected to lose $11.11 out of every $100 total bet they make.
+The wager loses on any roll that is not an 11 and pays 15 to 1 if the dice land on 5-6 or 6-5.
+The house edge is very high at 11.11%, meaning players are expected to lose $11.11 for every $100 wagered.

 Boxcars

-This is a single roll on 12 and it has a lot of names, including Twelve, Boxcars, Midnight, or Cornrows.
-With it, players bet that the shooter will toss a 12 in the next roll of the dice.
-Just like Snake Eyes, there is only one winning combination and it is 6-6.
-This bet also has the same odds, payout and overall house edge of 13.89%.
+This single-roll wager on 12 goes by many names, including Twelve, Boxcars, Midnight, and Cornrows.
+With it, players bet that the shooter will roll a 12 on the next toss.
+As with Snake Eyes, there is only one winning combination – 6-6 – so the bet shares the same odds, payout, and house edge of 13.89%.

-Boxcars, along with Snake Eyes, can be described as a Hard Way bet – throwing a pair is called hard way.
-Totals such as 12 and 2 are always formed the hard way, while other totals such as 4, 6, 8, and 10 can be formed by both pairs and non-pairs.
-These four, however, are multi-roll bets, which is why they are not within this category.
+Boxcars, together with Snake Eyes, is considered a Hard Way bet – rolling a matching pair is called the hard way.
+Totals of 12 and 2 are always hard-way outcomes, whereas 4, 6, 8, and 10 can be rolled both hard and easy.
+Those four totals are multi-roll bets, however, and therefore fall outside this category.

 Composition Bets